Monroe Township, Middlesex County, New Jersey: Local government

 In March 2017, the Township Council selected Miriam Cohen from a list of three candidates nominated by the Democratic municipal committee to fill the seat expiring in December 2019 that was vacated the previous month by Leslie Koppel when she took office on the Middlesex County Board of Chosen Freeholders.
 In November 2017, Cohen was elected to serve the balance of the term of office.

 In January 2016, the Township Council appointed Blaise Dipierro to fill the Second Ward seat expiring in December 2017 that had been held by Gerald W. Tamburro until he stepped down to take office as mayor; Dipierro will serve on an interim basis until the November 2016 general election, when voters will choose a candidate to serve the balance of the term of office.

-State government

 The New Jersey Juvenile Justice Commission operates the New Jersey Training School, a juvenile detention center for boys, in the township.
 In 2018, the state approved funding to close the two Civil War-era youth prisons in New Jersey.
 It has not been decided yet what will be done with the property after its closure.